 Your first call should always be to a local insurance agent that you trust.
 Any knowledgeable agent will be able to help you understand how a MERP (or HRA) could work with your company.

 If your insurance agent doesn't know much about these plans, you should try calling an HRA provider directly.
-Sorry about giving you such a blatant sales pitch, but when you're considering which HRA provider to use, Zane Benefits should definitely be on your list.
+Sorry about giving you such a blatant sales pitch, but when you're considering which HRA provider to use, PeopleKeep should definitely be on your list.